PixelightFlower/crucible-setting/Setting_Bible/Peoples.md

   <li>Native to Aura</li>
   <li>Inspirational Corona
     <ul>
 	  <li>Sol Bats literally glow with the light of inspiration and charisma.
-They can use this to shake the souls of those around them, influencing one or more of their soul pigments.</li>
+They can use this to shake the souls of those around them, influencing one or more of their soul pigments.
+This corona's effect is tied directly to the Sol Bat's Glow, a manifestation of their inner inspiration and charisma.
+This glow appears as a mote of light or a tongue of fire above their head that is otherwise harmless to anyone that touches it.
+Their glow increases in size and luminosity the more new experiences the Sol Bat encounters, and dims over time.
+Should the Glow extinguish completely, the Bat will die.</li>
 	</ul></li>
 </ul>